-For the second consecutive time, Pakistan has been part of the Global Media Monitoring Project (GMMP) – pulled together by Uks on both the occasions.
-GMMP is the world’s largest and longest longitudinal study on the gender in the world’s media coordinated by the World Association for Christian Communication (WACC).
+For the third consecutive time, Pakistan has been part of the Global Media Monitoring Project (GMMP) coordinated by Uks Research Centre.
+GMMP is the world's largest and longest longitudinal study on the gender in world's media coordinated by the World Association for Christian Communication (WACC)

 Every five years since 1995, GMMP conducts a one-day study of the representation and portrayal of women and men in the news media across the globe to analyze women’s presence in relation to men, gender bias and stereotyping in the news media content.
 The global, regional and national reports can be found online at www.whomakesthenews.org